justinblaber/b0_atlas_coreg_app/README.md

 # b0_atlas_coreg_app

-This is a dummy repo so singularity hub can host the singularity container
+This is a dummy repo so singularity hub can host the singularity container.

 [Docker Hub](https://hub.docker.com/r/justinblaber/b0_atlas_coreg_app/tags/)